4 Different Types of Knowledge

 Factual Knowledge

 This form of knowledge is based upon facts and can be learned after a good amount of exposure.
-You cannot store everything in your memory, and so factual knowledge is available primarily in
+You cannot store everything in your memory, and so factual knowledge is a type of knowledge which available primarily in,

 For achieving your goals, you must be aware of the facts.